ruiqi7/repentance-part-1/README.md

 </p>

 ### 6.2 In-Game Screens
 Whilst playing the game the player has a very limited UI.
 They are able to see their stamina display, represented by a blue bar, but that is all.
 This means majority of the players attention will be focused towards playing rather than trying to understand different displays.
-The player can access the in-game setitngs menu by pressing escape.
+The player can access the in-game settings menu by pressing escape.
 <p align="center">
     <img src="Images/Game_UI.png" width=400>
     <img src="Images/Game_Menu.png" width=400>